 This lovely evergreen is an ideal candidate for your yard as it has attractive foliage and is easy to maintain.
 Even better, it’s used as a spice in many cuisines.
-It’s often used in slow-cooking recipes like soups and stews, but is a major flavor note in rice dishes like jambalaya as well.
+It’s often used in slow-cooking recipes like soups and stews, but also is a major flavor note in rice dishes like jambalaya.

 You’ll be surprised to learn that the elliptical-shaped leaves of this tree are dried and used as wraps for licorice.
 The items are then shipped across the world.
-In China, the bay leaf is also used in rice packaging to offer a faint aromatic note to the rice.
+In China, the leaf is also used in rice packaging to offer a faint, aromatic note to the rice.

-Whether container grown or in the ground, a bay leaf tree can be an amazing addition to your landscape efforts.
+Whether container grown or in the ground, the tree can be an amazing addition to your landscape efforts.
 Not only that, but you’ll be able to use those leaves for their herbaceous flavor culinarily.
 What’s not to love?

 Good Products At Amazon For Growing Bay Laurel: